 Lord Mahavira, 24th Tirthankara

-Situated on major trade junctions of Medieval India, the Thar Desert of Rajasthan has been a strong hold of Jainism for hundreds of years.
-However, as the trade collapsed and the patronage declined a large percentage of Jain merchants / Vanias moved out in the beginning of 20th century from their native towns and villages to as far as Chennai, Mysore, Kolkata and Hyderabad in search of new opportunities.
+Situated on major trade junctions of Medieval India, the Thar Desert of Rajasthan has been a stronghold of Jainism for hundreds of years.
+However, as the trade collapsed and the patronage declined a large percentage of Jain merchants / Vanias moved out at the beginning of 20th century from their native towns and villages to as far as Chennai, Mysore, Kolkata and Hyderabad in search of new opportunities.
 But the core belief and practice of showing compassion for all forms of life is embedded in their DNA which they carry around with them.
 This is best evident in a small village called Khichan in the middle of the desert in Jodhpur District.
-Here one can see deep symbiotic bond between its people and the migratory demoiselle cranes.
+Here one can see the deep symbiotic bond between its people and the migratory demoiselle cranes.

 As dawn breaks, these abandoned havelis wake up from their deep slumber to the chaotic krok-krok calls of thousands of demoiselle cranes in the sky above.
-The scene appears spectacular for visitors like us but for the villagers it is just another morning of celebrating life with the winged visitors.
+The scene appears spectacular for visitors like us but for the villagers, it is just another morning of celebrating life with the winged visitors.

 Every year towards the end of August, just after the monsoon rains have ceased, they fly from their breeding grounds on the plains and steppes of Eurasia and Mongolia to Thar Desert (Rajasthan and Gujarat) in large flocks.
 All of a sudden the sleepy village of Khichan is transformed into a chaotic noisy place and the sky above the village is darkened by thousands of cranes.
-This is an incredible natural drama in a country of billions of human souls where there is constant fight for space related to human activities.
+This is an incredible natural drama in a country of billions of human souls where there is a constant fight for space related to human activities.

 Khichan is a village located at Phalodi Tehsil of Jodhpur District at a distance of 7 km from Phalodi and 142 km from Jodhpur.
 Keep one full day from early hours (before sunrise to sunset).
 You can reach Khichan the night before and stay either at village (Kurja Resort) or at Phalodi (Remember: Phalodi is a dusty chaotic place on Bikaner – Jaisalmer Highway and staying options are basic).
 While at Khichan do contact Sevaram Mali (+91 9982372596) for the early morning spectacle and to listen his story of transformation and passion for birds.